abhimanyusood/techblog/_posts/2022-5-13-swapping-two-numbers-and-good-software-design.md

 > Good software design isn't just concerned about what the current specifications are, but also how those specifications might change in the future.

-> Good softaware design is all about futureproofing your code.
+> Good software design is all about futureproofing your code.

-And the this is, the cleverst solution isn't always the most futureproof!
+And the thing is, the cleverest solution isn't always the most futureproof!